Speed Governor Dead Band and its Effect on AGC:

 The effect of the Speed Governor Dead Band is that for a given position of the governor control valves, an increase/decrease in speed can occur before the position of the valve changes.
 The governor dead-band can materially affect the system response.
 In AGC studies, the dead-band effect indeed can be significant, since relatively small signals are under considerations.

 Similar action takes place when the input signal decreases.
 Thus the governor dead-band is defined as the total magnitude of sustained speed change within which there is no change in valve position.
 The limiting value of dead-band is specified as 0.06%.
-It was shown by Concordia et. al that one of the effects of governor dead-band is to increase the apparent steady-state speed regulation R.
+One of the effects of governor dead-band is to increase the apparent steady-state speed regulation R.

-Reference considers the effect of governor dead-band nonlinearity by using the describing function approach and including the linearised equations in the state space model.
+Reference considers the effect of governor dead-band nonlinearity by using the describing function approach and including the linearized equations in the state space model.